-5.2.2 Product quality and consumer safety
+5.2.2.
+Product quality and consumer safety

-5.2.2.1 Incidents of non-compliance concerning the health and safety impacts of products and services
+5.2.2.1.
+Incidents of non-compliance concerning the health and safety impacts of products and services

 The Group has always been very vigilant regarding incidents involving the non-compliance with regulations and self-regulation codes concerning the health and safety impacts of products and services.
-This can be seen from the low number of incidents that occurred in 2019.